Discrete Morse Functions and Watersheds: Discussion, future work and conclusion

 \section{Discussion, future work and conclusion}

-In this paper, we propose, for the first time, a definition of watersheds for discrete Morse functions, and we study its properties.
-We are working in this paper on normal pseudomanifolds.
-This allows us in particular to exhibit a link between watershed and minimum spanning tree, that relies on gradient paths.
+In this paper, we introduce Morse watersheds which satisfy a fundamental drop-of-water principle.
+As far as we know, this is the first definition of a watershed in the context of discrete Morse theory.
+These watersheds are based on Morse stacks, a class of functions that are equivalent to discrete Morse functions.
+We show that the watershed of a Morse stack on a normal pseudomanifold is uniquely defined, and can be obtained with a linear-time algorithm relying on a sequence of collapses.
+Last, we prove that such a watershed is the cut of a unique minimum spanning forest, rooted in the minima of the Morse stack.

-While a watershed definition have been proposed in the continuous Morse setting \cite{najman1994watershed}, the watershed notion was only a source of inspiration in discrete Morse theory.
-We mention in particular the following. \begin{itemize} \item A watershed algorithm was used as a preprocessing in \cite{vcomic2016computing} for computing a gradient vector field, but without proof that watershed basins were related to any topological notion.
+While a watershed definition have been proposed in the continuous Morse setting \cite{najman1994watershed}, the watershed notion was mainly a source of inspiration in discrete Morse theory.
+We mention in particular the following. \begin{itemize} \item A watershed algorithm was used as a preprocessing in \cite{vcomic2016computing} for computing a gradient vector field.
 Our approach directly provides watershed basins that are defined with gradient paths. \item In \cite{delgado2014skeletonization}, watershed ideas were used as a motivation for obtaining Morse cells similar to catchment basins, with application to image segmentation.
 Our framework allows clarifying the difference between Morse cells and watershed basins.
-For example, in Fig.~\ref{fig:MorseWatershed}, the critical 1-simplex 20 is not part of the watershed cut, while it is part of the boundary of the Morse cell.
+For example, in Fig.~\ref{fig:MorseWatershed}, the critical 1-simplex with altitude 20 is not part of the watershed cut, while it is part of the boundary of the Morse cell: it is a separating face, but it is not a biconnected one.
 We intend to explore in more details those differences in future work.
 We also envision studying the Morse-Smale decomposition. \end{itemize}